iterative/dvc.org/static/docs/commands-reference/repro.md

   searching each target directory and its subdirectories for DVC-files to inspect.

 - `--no-commit` - do not save outputs to cache.
+(See `dvc run`.)
 Useful when running different experiments and you don't want to fill up the cache with temporary files.
-Use `dvc commit` when ready to save results to cache.
+Use `dvc commit` when ready to commit the results to cache.

 - `-m`, `--metrics` - show metrics after reproduction.
 The target pipelines must have at least one metrics file defined either with the `dvc metrics` command,